benhg/benhg/README.md

 I have experience everywhere from programming low-level custom hardware to high-level system management and interaction software.
 I am passionate about making cutting-edge systems accessible to everyone, regardless of their experience levels.
 I enjoy guiding systems through all phases of their life cycle, from hardware procurement to sustained operation and long-term support.

-As a day job, I work at a chip startup (can't publicly share too many details), where I work on a high-performance runtime environment for a novel accelerator architecture.
-Please get in touch if you have questions (again, I can't publicly share very much).
+As a day job, I work as an OS engineer at SambaNova Systems.
+I work across a broad variety of OS-related topics, including virtualization, fault management, distributed ML, kernel drivers, and hardware/software co-design.

 Most of my research has had to do with making scientific workflows more efficient and easy to operate, in order to help make domain scientists' computational lives easier.
 I have worked in several domains, including bioinformatics, computational phylogenetics, and quantum chromodynamics.
 Some of the code I have written for those applications is right here on my GitHub.
 Additionally, (almost) all of my publications are listed on [my website](https://glick.cloud/research.html).